-Normally an electrical voltage or current value is produced which corresponds proportionally to the physical variable that is being monitored.
+Normally an electrical voltage or current value is produced which corresponds proportionally to the physical variables that are being monitored

-- Isolating transformers, supply isolators and signal converters for DC standardised signals
+- Isolating transformers, supply isolators and signal converters for DC standard signals

-- Temperature measuring transformers for resistance thermometers and thermocouples,
+- Temperature measuring transducers for resistance thermometers and thermocouples,

-The products mentioned are available as pure signal converters, 2-way/3-way isolators, supply isolators, passive isolators or as trip amplifiers.
+The products mentioned are available as pure signal converters / isolation transducers, 2-way/3-way isolators, supply isolators, passive isolators or as trip amplifiers.